muratk3n/thirdwave/en/README.md

 ---

-This guy is talking out of his ass..
+Guy is talking out of his ass..

 "VW CEO says fuel cell cars 'not the answer'"